magneticio/vamp.io/content/saas-microservices.md

     lead1:
         topheader: "smart routing & workflow automation"
         header: "Are releases still a headache for you and your team?"
-        body: "Vamp provides smart automation workflows for testing and releasing microservices out-of-the-box.
-You can start applying automated canary-test and -release strategies immediately."
+        body: "**Vamp provides smart automation workflows for testing and releasing microservices out-of-the-box.** You can start applying automated canary-test and -release strategies immediately."
     lead2:
         topheader: "actionable insights"
         header: "Are your recently deployed microservices performing?"